ArizoftGames/war-eagles-digital/Docs/WE_WorkflowV9.md

      - Units and Zone pages present 3d models in embedded VP and stats in label
      - Sections for Game Concepts, Moving Units, Combat Mechanics, Game Setup,  Phases, Units, Zones, Controls, Menus from user_guide.md
      - **Discussion**: A clear help system reduces player frustration in strategy games, per “Game Feel” by Steve Swink.
 Using tooltips enhances accessibility.

+.  **HUD/in-game interface**
+ - Create `HUD.tscn` with a `Control` node for in-game UI.
+ - Include:
+     - Phase/turn indicator (center)
+     - Nationality indicator ([roundel].png)
+     - Current VP tally
+     - Button links to player/opponent losses pools
+     - Pause button - instantiates `PauseMenu.tscn` over the current scene.
+     - Consider Save (Quicksave?) and Quit buttons (Quit already implemented via X key and on Pause Menu)
+     - Hud will begin using HUD_**_Theme.tres as determined by nationality [NYI], but is customizable by player via Video and Display.
+Placeholder with res://Data/Resources/HUD_WE_Theme.tres.
+     - **Discussion**: A well-designed HUD enhances player immersion and usability.
+Early HUD implentation will aid visualization, design and testing of gameplay elements.

 ### Coding Planning Sub-phase